Why Doctors should strike

 6. The toll on your health

-Poor sleeping patterns, poor diet, lack of exercise, stress, poor supervision, inadequate financial reward and programme demands will often place a huge tool in the health of most doctors.
+Poor sleeping patterns, poor diet, lack of exercise, stress, poor supervision, inadequate financial reward and programme demands will often play a huge tool in the health of most doctors.

 TRIGGER WARNING: